Skip to content

 Employees intending to undertake outside employment whilst on the Program must complete an Outside Employment Application Form and receive the prior approval of the Head of Organisational Unit.

-Employees are expected to pursue the approved Program.
 All variations must be reported to, and receive prior approval of, the Head of Organisational Unit, except for illness or emergencies where advice should be provided to the Head as soon as possible following the incident.
+Where personal leave (supported by a medical certificate) of more than two weeks interrupts the Program, the Employee may discuss with the Head of organisational unit to extend the Program by the number of personal leave days taken.

-4.7.5 Service on return
+4.3.9 Service on Return

-Approvals granted will be subject to a commitment by the Employee not to undertake any of the following actions in the period following the Program (calculated as a period equal to twice the duration of the approved Program, to a maximum of 8 months):
+Approvals granted will be subject to a commitment by the Employee not to undertake any of the following actions in the period following the Program (calculated as a period equal to twice the duration of the approved Program, to a maximum of 12 months):

 • retirement